 Farm Environment Plan implementation - freshwater management

-2,900 farms have completed a Farm Environment Plan, as part of their land-use consent to farm, required under the Land and Water Regional Plan.
+2,900 farms have completed a Farm Environment Plan.

 81% of farms have completed a Farm Environment Plan.

 We report the progress of 2,900 farms which are required to implement Farm Environment Plans as part of their land-use consent to farm under the Canterbury Land and Water Regional Plan.
 A Farm Environment Plan requires the farmer to achieve the industry agreed good management practice programme.

 Why does it matter?